What is a single-stock ETF?

 The potential for new single-stock ETFs is immense, as there are more than 4,000 stocks in the US equity market.

-All stocks, in theory, could have a corresponding leveraged or inverse exchange-traded fund.
-The downside is that there will likely be intense rivalry because this method is so simple to grasp and copy.
 It's possible that small and medium-sized ETF investors will be incentivized to introduce a series of single-stock ETFs for widely held companies, despite the fact that large ETF investors may be hesitant to enter the market.

 Each stock has a significant early mover advantage, but there are many stocks from which to choose.
 Considering the competitive nature of the market and the scarcity of accessible funds, actively traded equities may potentially be a target.